Ejipuh/Plantey-Garden/Focus Filters.md

 	- If you have no coding experience, check out [[Continual Command Line Crash Course]](https://ethanplante.org/go/cmd-tutorial)

 ---
+# Terms & Tools & Tool-Terms
+- Focus filters: the core of this entire system; these are customizable filters to change what you are made to see at any given time; blocks and explores elements as if they were wise sayings
+- Focus-friction

-# Chalkboard
+# The Chalkboard
-Project closes at 13:00 tomorrow.
-Self, be done with core matters a good bit before then.
+Project closes at 13:00 tomorrow. *Self, be done with core matters a good bit before then.*

+The Core Goal (For Now)
+- I want to make an interface for focus and priorities, where these are built into what it's doing.
+An object browser thing...
+Something built on itself...
+	- [ ] Tag for each data type, sub-tags for search filters...
+		- If that sounds like Email Filters: the UI, then it should sound about right.
+		- I want the user to be able to type in a basic filter (so they can learn how to program with it)

 **Official Start of Implementation -- 19:58**
 - [x] Figure out how to open Python in cmd....